Bryan University Logo

 UX/UI design exists as separate elements but are often lumped together.
 After all, the user experience and interface are closely interrelated.
 This career is on the rise, which might have piqued your interest, but what exactly is UX/UI design and why is it so important?

 Most people lump UX/UI design along with graphic design, but it is much more than that.
-UX/UI design is concerned with the user interface, the overall user experience, and understanding how the human mind works.
+UX/UI design is concerned with the user interface, the overall user experience, and understanding how the human mind works, which you would learn all about in an Associate Degree in Graphic and UX/UI Design program like Bryan University offers.
 This job is important because you will create technology that helps create a more inclusive and accessible environment while helping a company achieve its goals.

 This guide to UX/UI design will tell you everything you need to know if you’re considering a career in these related fields.